TIAA Bank offers strong certificate of deposit (CD) rates when compared to its competitors. These rates compound on a daily basis.

 How Much You Earn With TIAA Bank Certificate of Deposits Over Time

+Since TIAA Bank offers so many CD accounts, how much you earn will depend on the account you choose and your initial deposit size.
+For example, you can only open a Basic CD if you have $1,000 to deposit, with longer terms offering higher rates.
 The 3.5-Year Bump Rate CD gives you a unique opportunity to raise your rate at some point within those three and a half years.
 So the estimates below won’t reflect your actual earnings if you choose to raise your rate.

 The amounts below reflect what your final balances would look like with each given account and initial deposit.

-|Initial Deposit||6-Month Yield Pledge® CD||6-Month Basic CD||60-Month Yield Pledge® CD||60-Month Basic CD||3.5-Year Bump Rate CD||3-Year LIBOR Index CD||1-Year CDARS® Service|
+|Initial Deposit||6-Month Basic CD||60-Month Basic CD||3.5-Year Bump Rate CD|

-How TIAA Bank CDs Rates Compare to Other Banks
+How TIAA Bank CDs Rates Compare to Other Banks'

 In terms of rates, TIAA Bank's Basic CD rates come pretty close to its competitors, even outperforming many Capital One rates.

-|CD Account||TIAA Bank (Basic CDs)||TIAA Bank (Yield Pledge® CDs)||Barclays||Capital One||Ally Bank||Marcus by Goldman Sachs|
+|CD Account||TIAA Bank (Basic CDs)||Barclays||Capital One||Marcus by Goldman Sachs|

 While TIAA Bank offers a wide range of CDs, it’s important to know that each account requires a high minimum deposit.
-The Basic CDs require the lowest amount, at $1,000.
+Basic CDs require the lowest amount, at $1,000.
 So if you don’t have at least $1,000 to deposit upfront, TIAA Bank won’t be the right choice for you.

-If you’re looking for a more flexible rate, the Bump Rate CD and LIBOR Index CD would be your best bets.
+If you’re looking for a more flexible rate, the Bump Rate CD would be your best bet.
 These accounts are longer term, at three-and-a-half years and three years, respectively, so you’ll need to be prepared to wait a while to benefit from the account’s earnings.